slfritchie/eflame/README-Riak-Example.md

 # A detailed example of investigations using flame graphs and Riak

+NOTE: This is a continuation of the 6-step example from the [README.md](README.md) file.
+Please read it first before continuing with the tutorial here.

 In our very first example, as described in [README.md](README.md), we generated a flame graph for all Riak processes that were executing during: